nLab

 Actually, the HKR theorem holds on the level of chains: there is a quasi-isomorphism of chain complexes from polyvector fields (with zero differential) to the Hochschild cochain complex (with Hochschild differential).

 The HKR map is only an isomorphism of vector spaces, not an isomorphism of algebras.
-In order to make it an isomorphism of algebras, one must add a “correction” by the square root of the A^ class.
-This is analogous to the Duflo isomorphism.
+In order to make it an isomorphism of algebras, one must add a “correction” by the square root of the A^\hat{A} class.
+In the case of the quantization of linear Poisson structures (when the quantization becomes a universal enveloping algebra of a Lie algebra) this refines the Duflo isomorphism.
 See Kontsevich and Caldararu.

 For non-commutative algebras